| Previous Page | Next Page | Index

 13 Jul 1805 captured the Spanish privateer Hydra, sh.
 28 guns, 192 men.

 9 Nov 1805 prize and head money due to be paid shortly on captured French Gun Boats Nos.
 169, 174, 277, 286.
 287, and 311.

-19 May 1806 sailed from Plymouth as part of a squadron under R.-adm Sir R J Strachan to cruise off Madeira and the Canary islands.
+19 May 1806 departed from Plymouth as part of a squadron under R.-adm Sir R J Strachan to cruise off Madeira and the Canary islands.
 8 Aug arrived Barbadoes.
-18 Aug. having sailed the squadron was separated by a gale.
+18 Aug. having departed the squadron was separated by a gale.

 14 Sep 1806 the Belleisle and Bellona and Melampus sighted and chased the French 74-gun ship Impétueux on shore.

 Early 1807 Bellona and Triumph stationed off the coast of the Chesapeake watching French 74-gun ships Patriote and Eole, have problems with deserters, as did the Belleisle, Melampus, and the Halifax.

 21 Jun 1807 Leopard arrived off Cape Henry, and anchored company with the Bellona and Melampus and on the 22d, re-anchored with the Triumph.

 14 Dec 1809 off Guadaloupe, after a chase of 28 hours, captured the French 16-gun brig-corvette Bearnais, which was added to the British navy under name of Curieux.

 9 Feb 1810 a part of a British squadron at Basse-terre which discovered the French frigate Néréide off the port and proceeded in chase.